 Clients or all genders, sexualities, ages, cultures, ethnicities, disabilities, religions and life experiences are very welcome.
 I have really enjoyed working with clients from very diverse backgrounds for many years.
 It is very important for me to work in a way that honours all aspects of who you are and to fit my way of working to you.

 A high level of confidentiality is essential to how I work.
 The only exceptions to this are fully discussed at the first session and are instances such as when it would be illegal not to share information I have been given, such as if you or someone else were at serious risk of harm.
 In these cases I would try to discuss this with you beforehand.

 Training, qualifications & experience

-I am a BACP accredited counsellor/psychotherapist and have been providing counselling/psychotherapy to clients for fifteen years in many different settings exploring lots of different issues.
+I am a BACP accredited counsellor/psychotherapist and have been providing counselling/psychotherapy to clients for sixteen years in many different settings exploring lots of different issues.
 I hold a professional Diploma in Counselling (Strathclyde University, 2004), a Masters Degree in Counselling (Strathclyde University 2006) and a COSCA Certificate in Counselling Supervision (2012).
 I have managed and supervised counsellors since 2012.

 Accredited register membership

 - Asperger's syndrome

 - Bipolar disorder